 How you can reach us

 If your questions or concerns are related to the blog, or if you have a grammar emergency, feel free to use the contact form in the Help & Share section.
 We will get back to you as soon as possible!
 The English language courses of the Universitätskolleg are located in the Humanities department.
-My office is in Überseering 35, R 07059 (Süd) The easiest way to reach me is via email: email@example.com or you can also try to ring: 040/42838-2570.
+My office is in Überseering 35, R 07059 (Süd) The easiest way to reach me is via email: email@example.com.
 I also have open, walk-in office hours every semester.
-In summer semester 2018, these are Thursdays, 10:30 to 12:00 noon.
+In the summer break 2020, these are Wednesdays, 9:30 to 10.30 on Zoom.
 Drop in and see me!

 About UK Kurse: Englisch

 Under the auspices of the Universitätskolleg QPL at the University of Hamburg, this project is funded by the Federal Ministry for Education and Research (BMBF).
-Here students of the Humanities at the University of Hamburg can find various offerings to support them with their studies-related needs in academic English.
+Here students — not only of the Humanities — at the University of Hamburg can find various offerings to support them with their studies-related needs in academic English and academic writing.
 Such offerings include workshops and workshop series on specific needs and functions in English for Academic Purposes, subject-tailored semester courses within specific departments, and individualized, holistically conceived personal Coaching by appointment.
 Workshops are listed in the STiNE catalogue for registration, but you can also see dates in the blog calendar.
 See above if you are interested in discussing a specific offer directly or to make an appointment for Coaching.

-Here you will find input about specific language issues such as grammar lessons or more general tips on learning styles and strategies.
+Here you will find input about specific language issues such as grammar lessons and academic written genres or more general tips on learning styles and strategies.

 In this section you can practice your language skills either to consolidate what you have learned in the Learn section, or separately, to diagnose specific difficulties.

 This section provides numerous tips on events and resources in and around Hamburg and the UHH.
-Practice your English skills or experience the language in authentic surroundings.
+In addition, you will find here many posts describing some of the (also less well known) contributions to world culture coming from the English-speaking countries, from holidays in North America and their origins to historical personalities and current events, to popular films or obscure books from marginalized voices.
+Practice your English skills and experience the language in authentic texts and surroundings.

-We welcome inquiries and feedback!
+We encourage inquiries and feedback!
 Here you will find all the opportunities to ask about specific language questions or needs, contact us about the blog, or contribute your own insights.